 Silver One Reports Final Metallurgical Results Of Column Leach Tests From Its Past Producing Candelaria Silver Mine, Nevada And Commencement Of Additional Testing

-SILVER RECOVERIES AVERAGE 66%, ON OXIDE AND MIXED MINERALIZATION, EXCEEDING HISTORICAL PRODUCTION RECOVERIES
+SILVER RECOVERIES AVERAGE 66%, ON OXIDE AND MIXED (OXIDE-SULPHIDE) MINERALIZATION, EXCEEDING HISTORICAL PRODUCTION RECOVERIES

-VANCOUVER, July 19, 2023 - Silver One Resources Inc. (TSXV: SVE; OTCQX: SLVRF; FSE: BRK1 - "Silver One" or the "Company") announces the completion of column cyanide-leach metallurgical testing and final results from six core holes from its Candelaria Project located in western Nevada, USA.
+VANCOUVER, July 20, 2023 - Silver One Resources Inc. (TSXV: SVE) (OTCQX: SLVRF) (FSE: BRK1) - "Silver One" or the "Company") announces the completion of column cyanide-leach metallurgical testing and final results from six core holes from its Candelaria Project located in western Nevada, USA.
 The current silver recoveries on oxide and mixed (oxide-sulphide) mineralization average 66%, which exceed the historic production recoveries recorded by previous operators NERCO and Kinross who managed open-pit, heap leach (OP-HL) operations from 1985 to 1990 and 1993 to 1999 respectively.
 Historic recoveries averaged 51% during these periods.

 Gregory Crowe, President and CEO commented: "We are very pleased with these results.
-The column leach tests show silver recoveries exceeding the historic silver recoveries by over 10% when compared to those achieved during the past production of the open-pit mine.
+The column leach tests show an increase in silver recoveries over the historic silver recoveries by nearly 30% when compared to those achieved during the past production of the open-pit mine.
 This improvement is largely due to the addition of High Pressure Grinding Rollers ("HPGR") crushing prior to leaching."

-The results reported belong to column cyanide-leach tests on oxide and mixed (oxide/sulphide) samples conducted by Kappes, Cassiday & Associates ("KCA") in Reno, Nevada.
-Details of these test results and other tests, including tests on sulphide mineralization, were reported in the Company's news releases dated June 14, 2023 and December 13, 2022.
+The results reported belong to column cyanide-leach tests on oxide, and mixed (oxide-sulphide) samples conducted by Kappes, Cassiday & Associates ("KCA") in Reno, Nevada.
+Details of these test results and other tests, including those on sulphide mineralization, were reported in the Company's news releases dated June 14, 2023 and December 13, 2022.

 Current results suggest that Candelaria's existing mineral resources may be processed by low-cost open-pit, heap-leach methods, similar to those used in the past.
 However, better silver recoveries may be achieved by using HPGR technology, potentially improving the economics of the project.
-Tests completed to date show that an addition of HPGR to the crushing circuit may increase the historical recoveries by over 10%, which could positively impact the operational results.
+Tests completed to date show that an addition of HPGR to the crushing circuit increases average recoveries to 66%, which could positively impact the operational results.

 Qualified Person